vdhamer/Photo-Club-Hub/.github/README.md

 When the app launches, it shows a large version of the app’s icon.
-If you tap somewhere inside the image, an animation turns the icon into a digitial image illustrating how most digital cameras detect color.
+If you tap somewhere inside the image, an animation turns the icon into an image illustrating how most digital cameras detect color.

 > This involves a [Bayer color filter array](https://en.wikipedia.org/wiki/Bayer_filter)
 > that filters the light reaching each CMOS photocell or pixel.